Crypto Jobs List Blog

 The results from on-chain and OSINT investigation are tied together to form a strong case that then is passed on to the legal authorities for further processing.

-To get started with how investigators should build their thinking processes we recommend a book called the Art Of Attack by Maxie Reynolds.
+To get started with how forensic investigators should build their thinking processes we recommend a book called the Art Of Attack by Maxie Reynolds.

 the art of the attack book

-Salaries in crypto forensics can vary widely depending on the level of experience and location.
 According to job postings on various online job boards, the average salary for a Crypto Forensics Investigator is around $100,000 to $150,000 per year.
 However, this can go up to over $200,000 for experienced investigators.
 Freelance consultants can earn even more depending on their clients and the complexity of the cases they take on.
-Furthermore, individuals who have relevant certifications, such as the Certified Crypto Forensics Investigator (CCFI), may have higher salaries due to their specialized skills and knowledge.
-With the increasing demand for these professionals, salaries are expected to remain high in the foreseeable future.
-If you already working in Forensics, you can submit your salary anonymously here.

 How to market yourself as a Crypto Forensics Investigator

-Once you have added a few investigations under your belt you must look at how to market yourself better so you can enter the job market with a bang
+Once you have added a few investigations under your belt you must look at how to market yourself better so you can enter the job market with a bang.

 Build a strong resume: